 Interns are required to attend regularly scheduled, monthly fourth Friday meetings.
 These meetings involve discussions of current events topics that are relevant to the interns' work as psychologists.
 Special attention is given to topics with related diversity factors.
-Additionally, a portion of this time will be set aside for diversity peer supervision.
+Additionally, a portion of this time may be set aside for diversity peer supervision.
 During this time, faculty members and interns will present current cases in which diversity plays a large role.
-The presenter will then ask the group for help in problem-solving diagnostic or therapeutic questions with the group.
-Diversity within selected cases can center on race, ethnicity, sexual orientation, gender, religion, socio-economic status, and any other form of diversity that may be present.
+Diversity within selected cases can center on race, ethnicity, sexual orientation, gender, religion, socioeconomic status, and any other form of diversity that may be present.